Deautonomisation by singularity confinement and degree growth: Introduction

-we see by similar calculations to those for the $m=1$ case above, that for the pattern $\left\{ 0, \infty^{2m}, 0 \right\}$ to persist we must require the confinement condition $a_{n+2} = a_n$.
-Note that this is the same condition as for the $m=1$ case which, most importantly, does not give any information on the dynamical degree of the mapping.
-However, in performing these calculations with $x_n=\varepsilon$ one notices that adding terms $\frac{1}{x^j}$, $j=1,\dots,2m-1$ to the right-hand side of \eqref{0inf2k0} does not affect the leading behaviours $x_{n+1}\sim \frac{1}{\varepsilon^{2m}}$, $x_{n+2} \sim \varepsilon$, and hence that there still is an opportunity to confine at the next iterate.
-Doing so leads to the `full deautonomisation' of the mapping \eqref{0inf2k0} given by
+In order for the pattern $\left\{ 0, \infty^{2m}, 0 \right\}$ to persist we must require the confinement condition $a_{n+2} = a_n$.
+Note that this condition is the same regardless of the value of $m$ and, most importantly, does not detect the dynamical degree \eqref{ex13dynamicaldegree} of the mapping.
+However, in performing these calculations one notices that adding terms in $\frac{1}{x_n^i}$, $i=1,\dots,2m-1$ to the right-hand side of \eqref{0inf2k0} does not affect the leading behaviours $x_{n+1}\sim \frac{1}{\varepsilon^{2m}}$, $x_{n+2} \sim \varepsilon$, and there is still an opportunity for the singularity to be confined by ensuring that the singular part of the expansion of $x_{n+3}$ in $\varepsilon$ vanishes.
+Considering the equation